-In accordance with SAB 104, up-front nonrefundable fees associated with license and development agreements where the Company has continuing involvement in the agreement, are recorded as deferred revenue and recognized over the estimated service period.
+In accordance with SAB 104, upfront nonrefundable fees associated with license and development agreements where the Company has continuing involvement in the agreement are recorded as deferred revenue and recognized over the estimated service period.
 If the estimated service period is subsequently modified, the period over which the up-front fee is recognized is modified accordingly on a prospective basis.
-SAB No. 104 updates the guidance in SAB No. 101 and requires companies to identify separate units of accounting based on the consensus reached on Emerging Issues Task Force ("EITF") Issue No. 00-21 Revenue Arrangements with Multiple Deliverables ("EITF 00-21").
-EITF 00-21 provides quidance on how to determine when an arrangement that involves multiple revenue-generating activities or deliverables should be divided into separate units of accounting for revenue recognition purposes, and if this division is required, how the arrangement consideration should be allocated among the separate units of accounting.
-EITF 00-21 is effective for revenue arrangements entered into in quarters beginning after June 15, 2003.
-If the deliverables in a revenue arrangement constitute separate units of accounting according to the EITF's separation criteria, the revenue-recognition policy must be determined for each identified unit.
-If the arrangement is a single unit of accounting under the separation criteria, the revenue-recognition policy must be determined for the entire arrangement.
-The adoption of EITF 00-21 did not impact the Company's historical consolidated financial position or results of operations, but could affect the timing or pattern of revenue recognition for future collaborative research and/or license agreements.
-Prior to the adoption of EITF 00-21, revenues from the achievement of research and development process, were recognized when and if the milestones were achieved.
+SAB No. 104 updates the guidance in SAB No. 101 and requires companies to identify separate units of accounting based on the consensus reached on Emerging Issues Task Force ("EITF") Issue No 00-21.
+"Revenue Arrangements with Multiple Deliverables ("EITF 00-21").
+EIFT 00-21 provides guidance on how to determine when an arrangement that involves multiple revenue-generating activities or deliverables should be divided into separate units of accounting for revenue recognition purposes, and if this division is required, how the arrangement consideration should be allocated among the separate units of accounting, EITF 00-21 is effective for revenue arrangements entered into in quarters beginning after June 15, 2003.
+If the deliverables in a revenue arrangement constitute separate units of accounting according to the EITF's separation criteria, the revenue-recognization policy must be determined for each identified unit.
+If the arrangement is a single unit of accounting under the separation criteria the revenue-recognition policy must be determined for the entire arrangement.
+The adoption of EITF 00-21 did not impact the Company's historical consolidated financial position or results or operations, but could affect the timing or pattern of revenue recognition for future collaborative research and/or license agreements.
+Prior to the adoption of EITF 00-21, revenues from the achievement of research and development milestones, which represent the achievement of a significant step in the research and development process, were recognized when and if the milestones were achieved.